 1. FIRST STEP – ASK YOURSELF: Do I need an Appraisal or an Evaluation?

-An evaluation is a quick and easy way to determine the potential fair-market value of your records or memorabilia.
-An evaluation is perfect if you want to sell your material or just know what it is worth.
-Working from your list of items, we provide a detailed document with a range of average potential market values.
+An evaluation is a way to determine the potential fair-market value of your records or memorabilia.
+An evaluation is perfect if you want to sell your material or just understand its potential in the marketplace.
 You’ll be able to tell whether you have something worth $1.00, $10.00, $100.00, or more.
-This process is quicker and less expensive than a formal appraisal, and is most useful in estimating what a sale to a dealer might bring.
-Please contact us for more information.
+This valuation research process is the same as a formal appraisal, but does not result in the writing of a legally-defensible appraisal document.
+Please contact me for more information.

-An appraisal is needed when you have a legal purpose such as insurance, tax or property issues, and donations.
+An appraisal is needed when you have a legal purpose such as for insurance coverage, tax or estate issues, and donations.
 It is a legal document accepted and needed by the IRS and the court system.
-An appraisal is usually done for donation and property settlement issues.

 2. SECOND STEP – PUT A LIST TOGETHER.
 Whether you insure, donate, or sell, a list telling people what you have will be invaluable to you.

 For me, all I need from you are these four pieces of information:

 - Band or Artist’s name (Last name, first name)

 - Title of the Album: (or Song Title if it’s a 45 or 78)

 - Catalog Number: Found on corner of front cover and /or on the spine, and on the record label.